The best note-taking apps make it easy to take notes on the go, whether for inspiration, ideas, business insights, or even reminders.

-While there's a free plan with some limited features, there are also two paid plans: one for individual users and one for business.
+While there's a free plan with some limited features, there are also two paid plans, the Evernote Premium plan for individual users, and the Evernote Business plan for business.

-The Evernote Business plan includes the above but also comes with collaborative options and team administrative features, all for $14.99 (£10.99) per user per month, with a minimum of two users.
+The Evernote Business plan includes the above but also comes with collaborative options and team administrative features.

 Ulysses has been around for a while now, and it's one of the most polished note-taking apps on Apple's computing platform.
 (One that's perfectly equipped for long-form writing, too.)
 Notes are written and stored in the app's proprietary Markdown style, which allows for inventive (and colorful) use of headings.

 Added to that, images can be embedded in the form of links within documents; rather than displaying them in the body text, you can double click the links to preview image thumbnails.
 Ulysses also positions images in a sidebar that can also display a word count, mini notes and other information at a glance.

 Ulysses uses iCloud to save and sync your documents, and these can be exported to a number of other formats, including PDF.
 Word .doc, ebooks, and HTML.
 All these extra features come a price tag, with monthly or annual subscriptions available.

 Simplenote’s selling point is its clear, simple user interface, making it easy to keep track of notes.
 It is available for iOS, Android, Mac, Windows and Linux, with data synced automatically.
 There’s also a web app if a client can’t be downloaded.

 Tagging and search tools ensure users can find what they’re looking for and notes can be shared or published to others working in the same team or on a project.
 Simplenote backs up previous versions of documents so it’s always possible to revert to an earlier one.

 Simplenote doesn’t have many advanced features, but is an ideal candidate for simple note taking.
 And best, of all, it’s free.